-Most people experience stress in day to day life.
+Many people experience stress in day to day life.
 It might be work related or a response to personal problems.
-Sometimes strains on mental health can become so severe it affects your ability to perform day to day tasks.
+Sometimes the strain on your mental health can become so severe it affects your ability to perform day to day tasks.
 This can include your job, which may mean you need to be signed off work with stress.

 Needing to take time off work for stress is perfectly acceptable.
 Your doctor will be happy to provide a sick note to give you time to recover your mental health.

 First of all, understand that you are not alone.
-Stress related illness is rarely spoken about, but is very common.
+Stress related illness and other mental heath issues are rarely spoken about, but they occur in every UK workplace.

 If you feel stressed to the point it’s affecting your ability to do your job, it’s important to take action.